• Skip to primary navigation

 What is Hamburger Helper?

-Produced by General Mills, Hamburger Helper is a popular one-pot meal in a box consisting of pasta, seasonings, and a sauce.
+Produced by General Mills, Hamburger Helper is a popular one-pot meal in a box consisting of pasta, seasonings, and sauce.
 The home cook simply needs to brown hamburger in a skillet and add the boxed ingredients for a hassle-free family dinner.

 How to Make Hamburger Helper